 If it’s a place that you feel at ease in, then you can be sure that someone has taken the time to carefully consider how to make it a place that you can’t wait to get back to.

 When it comes to creating a great experience for your WordGo group, there are a few things you could consider:

 Where you meet with your WordGo group will have an impact on the dynamic of the group.
 Whether you decide to gather in a coffee shop, an office or someone’s home, you have an opportunity to create an environment that sets your group at ease.

 Let’s be honest, the first time we go to any kind of social gathering can be intimidating.
 So before your first meet up, think about how you can make the space a place that works for small group Bible study.
 Room temperature, lighting, and even seating are important.
 Playing music while people arrive helps with any lulls in conversation, and clear parking directions beforehand can avoid any last-minute flustered arrivals!

 When it comes to hosting your WordGo group, think of it the same way you’d host guests you have invited to a party at your home.

-One of the best ways to make people instantly feel at ease is to provide some food & drinks, so once you’ve been running for a few weeks, it’s a good idea to get others involved and share out the responsibility of providing a few snacks and treats to enjoy while you meet.
+One of the best ways to make people instantly feel at ease is to provide some food and drinks, so once you’ve been running for a few weeks, it’s a good idea to get others involved and share out the responsibility of providing a few snacks and treats to enjoy while you meet.